Focus on our sustainable sourcing practices

-The operational implementation of the Positive Sourcing Program is in progress in France and internationally.
-This plan follows the implementation of the internal instruction "Conducting Responsible Sourcing" appended to the Global agreement on fundamental rights signed in June 2015 with UNI Global Union, showing the Group's intent to implement it across all Group entities.
+The 2020 Positive Sourcing Program is part of the implementation of the Global Agreement on Fundamental Rights signed in June 2015 with UNI Global Union, showing the Group's intent to implement the agreement across all Group entities.

-As part of the 2018 Positive Sourcing Program and in line with the CSR strategy of the Group, three priorities were defined:
+As part of the 2020 Positive Sourcing Progra and in line with the Group's CSR strategy, three priorities were defined:

 Tours Société Générale